ResMed Notifies Customers About Updated Instructions and Labeling for Masks with Magnets Due to Potential Interference with Certain Medical Devices

 ResMed voluntarily updated its contraindications and warning labels in response to new information obtained through post-market surveillance and industry practices.
 ResMed has notified the FDA and other global regulators where required.

-Consumers with questions may contact ResMed at 1-800-424-0737, online at www.resmed.com/contact, or visit the Resmed Magnet Update website for more information.
-Adverse events experienced with the use of this product may be reported to the FDA's MedWatch Adverse Event Reporting program either online, by regular mail or fax.
+Consumers with questions may contact ResMed at 1-800-424-0737, online at www.resmed.com/contact, or Resmed Magnet Update website for more information.
+Adverse events experienced with the use of this product may be reported to the FDA's MedWatch Adverse Event Reporting program either online or by regular mail or by fax.
 1-800-332-1088 to request a form.

 About ResMed